 The Need for an Investigation

-Our auto defect lawyers are pleased that Senator Blumenthal took this important step to write a letter to NHTSA demanding to see the details of their review and how they arrived at the determination that an investigation or recall would not be necessary.
+Our auto defect lawyers are pleased that Senator Blumenthal took this important step to write a letter to NHTSA demanding to see the details of their review and how they determined that an investigation or recall would not be necessary.
 Auto safety issues raise serious concerns.
 They have the potential to turn our lives upside down.
-Therefore, when there are complaints or concerns about vehicle safety, a diligent review should be absolutely the bare minimum response.
+Therefore, when there are complaints or concerns about vehicle safety, a diligent review should be the bare minimum response.